Guide to Work, Study, Travel and Living Abroad

 Most newly arrived teachers work on a freelance basis using recibos verdes ("green receipts"), which are intended for use by temporary workers in the country.
 Freelancers are responsible for paying their own taxes and contributions.

-Scandinavia: Where so Many Already Seem to Speak Fluent English
+Scandinavia: Where So Many Already Seem to Speak Fluent English

 Many Danes, Norwegians, Swedes, Finns and Icelanders are so fluent in English that the demand for native speakers is not very great.
 As elsewhere in Europe the greatest demand is for mature professionals to serve a sophisticated business community.
 One short-term possibility is at summer language camps held in various scenic locations in Finland.